Frequently Asked Questions

 Can I visit the Museum?

 People can visit the Museum collections by appointment only.
 Please see the information on "Tours".
-Our Discovery Room is free and open to the public during scheduled hours, found on the Discovery Room page.
+Our Gallery is free and open to the public during scheduled hours, found on the Gallery page.

 Who works at the Museum?